University Teaching & Learning

 Access the Museum's University Resources

-Discover how the Museum can accommodate your teaching and research needs, apply for the Faculty Fellows Program, join the Haffenreffer Museum Student Group, or discover our student employment and internship opportunities.
+Discover how the Museum can accommodate your teaching and research needs or learn about our student employment and internship opportunities.

 Museums can be transformative teaching spaces.
 The Haffenreffer Museum of Anthropology welcomes instructors and students to engage with options for teaching and learning with the Museum this semester.